The Mozu Story

 I grew up watching a Kurosawa film about a physician who believed that human connection was the most powerful medicine.
 I never forgot it.

-I went on to practice emergency medicine across Northern California, including in a leadership role at one of the region's leading community EDs, with significant time in psychiatric emergency settings.
+I went on to practice emergency medicine across Northern California, including in a leadership role at one of the region's leading community EDs.
 I saw patients in crisis every day.
 And I kept seeing the same ones return, because the outpatient system around them wasn't holding.

-That story has stayed with me.
-Not just because of her resilience, but because of what it takes to do that work, and what gets taken from the people who do it.
-That same psychiatrist spent an entire weekend catching up on 150 notes.
-And insurance companies denied his claims because his notes were slow and sometimes incomplete.
-The clinician capable of that kind of healing, penalized by the infrastructure meant to support him.
+A physician friend I deeply respect once told me he spent an entire weekend catching up on 150 notes.
+Insurance companies denied his claims because his documentation was slow and sometimes incomplete.
+A clinician capable of extraordinary healing, penalized by the infrastructure meant to support him.

 As an emergency physician, I was trained to fix things fast.
-I wanted to fix the problem I saw here: the clinician capable of that kind of healing, buried in paperwork, with no infrastructure in their corner.
+I wanted to fix the problem I saw here: good clinicians buried in paperwork, with no infrastructure in their corner.

 I co-founded Mozu because I couldn't find a platform built for this.
 Not a generic AI scribe.
-Something purpose-built for the complexity of outpatient behavioral health: psychiatric coding, audit readiness, prior auth burden, that addressed documentation quality before it became a compliance or retention problem.
+Something purpose-built for the reality of independent practice: accurate coding, audit readiness, prior auth burden, that addressed documentation quality before it became a compliance or retention problem.

 What we build

-Mozu is an ambient AI documentation and revenue cycle platform purpose-built for outpatient behavioral health.
-It captures the clinical encounter in real time, generates structured, compliant notes, and feeds clean data into the revenue cycle, reducing clinician documentation burden, improving coding accuracy, and giving your behavioral health staff back the capacity to see more patients and stay in practice longer.
+Mozu is an AI-native EMR built for independent practices.
+It captures the clinical encounter in real time, generates structured, compliant notes, and feeds clean data into the revenue cycle, reducing clinician documentation burden, improving coding accuracy, and giving clinicians back the capacity to see more patients and stay in practice longer.

 The name comes from the Japanese word for the Bull-headed Shrike, a bird known for its hundred voices, its ability to capture and reflect the full complexity of what it hears.
-In behavioral health, every patient carries a different voice.
+Every patient carries a different voice.
 We built Mozu to capture all of them.